ibm-cloud-docs/Cloudant/api/document.md

 The bulk document update procedure is similar to the insertion procedure, except that you must specify the document ID and current revision for every document in the bulk update JSON string.

-Optionally,
-you can delete documents during a bulk update by adding a `_deleted` field with a value of `true` to each affected document ID and revision combination within the request JSON structure.

 #### Example of using HTTP to do a bulk update

 ```http